CenterPoint Energy Inc.: Navigating Market Volatility with a 1.79 Debt-to-Equity Ratio

 52-week price history of CNP Stock

-Analyzing the 52-week price history of a stock, including its high and low prices, can provide valuable insight into its current status and potential future performance.
-CenterPoint Energy Inc.’s current trading price is -13.34% away from its 52-week high, while its distance from the 52-week low is 15.98%.
-The stock’s price range for this period has remained between $25.03 and $33.50.
-The Utilities sector company’s shares managed to surpass a trading volume of around 2.84 million for the day, which was noticeably lower compared to the shares’ average daily volume of 3.88 million over the last three months.
+A stock’s 52-week high and low prices can reveal much about its current status and future trajectory.
+CenterPoint Energy Inc.’s current trading price is -12.15% away from its 52-week high, while its distance from the 52-week low is 17.58%.
+The stock’s price range during this period has spanned from $25.03 to $33.50.
+In the Utilities sector, the CenterPoint Energy Inc.’s shares surpassed a trading volume of approximately 3.65 million for the day, which was noticeably lower compared to the average daily volume of 9.3.72 million over the past three months.

-CenterPoint Energy Inc. (CNP) has experienced a quarterly decline of -0.21% in its revenues when compared to the same period in the previous year.
-Presently, the company has a total market capitalization of 18.44B and boasts a workforce of 8986 employees.
+CenterPoint Energy Inc. (CNP) has experienced a quarterly rise of 4.21% in its revenues when compared to the same period in the previous year.
+Presently, the company has a total market capitalization of 18.63B and boasts a workforce of 8986 employees.

 As of right now, 11 analysts are rating CenterPoint Energy Inc. as a BUY, 0 of the polled analysts branded the stock as an OVERWEIGHT, 5 analysts are recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 analyst is rating the stock as SELL.

-The debt-to-equity (D/E) ratio is a valuable metric that offers insight into a company’s financial health and standing in the market.
-This ratio is calculated by dividing a company’s current total liabilities by its shareholders’ equity.
-The D/E ratio illustrates the extent of debt a company is utilizing to support its assets in relation to the value of its shareholders’ equity.
+The debt-to-equity (D/E) ratio is a crucial measure that sheds light on a company’s financial health and market standing.
+It is determined by dividing a company’s overall liabilities by its shareholders’ equity, showing the extent of a company’s debt usage in financing its assets compared to the shareholders’ equity.
 At the time of writing, the total D/E ratio for CNP stands at 1.73.
 Similarly, the long-term debt-to-equity ratio is also 1.65.

 CNP Stock Stochastic Average

-As of today, the raw stochastic average of CenterPoint Energy Inc. over the past 50 days is 36.51%.
-This is a decrease compared to the raw stochastic average of the last 20 days, which was recorded at 75.16%.
-Additionally, the Stochastic %K and %D values for the company were 68.41% and 58.58%, respectively, over the past 20 days.
+Today, CenterPoint Energy Inc.’s raw stochastic average for the past 50 days stands at 49.21%, indicating a decline from the raw stochastic average of the last 20 days, which was 94.51%.
+Moreover, the company’s Stochastic %K and %D values over the past 20 days were 82.32% and 80.89% respectively.

 CNP Stock Price Performance Analysis